 - Emergency and permanent housing with support services for homeless persons

-- Youth group homes and transitional housing for young adults
+- Transitional housing for young adults

 - Family preservation, reunification and community-based services